syncfusion-content/wpf-docs/wpf/Diagram/Container.md

 ### Setting a Header

 You can textually describe a container by using its 'Header' property.
-Also, users can customize the header's appearance using header's "ShapeStyle" property.
+Also, users can customize the header's appearance using the header's "ShapeStyle" property.

-The following code example explains how to define a container header and its customization.
+The following code example explains how to define a container header and its customization:

 {% tabs %}
 {% highlight xaml %}